 19th Century French Fishery

 The French Revolution and the wars of the Napoleonic empire brought about an interruption in the French fishery in Newfoundland.
-But peace finally arrived in 1815, and the French regained all the rights that they had previously enjoyed; the situation reverted to what it had been in 1792.
-The French islands of St-Pierre and Miquelon, from which the French had been forced out, were returned to them.
+But peace finally arrived in 1815, and in 1816 the French regained the rights that they had previously enjoyed; the situation reverted to what it had been in 1792.
+The French islands of Saint-Pierre and Miquelon, from which the French had been forced out, were returned to them.

 As in the past, the French fishery was divided into two parts, the bank fishery, and the sedentary fishery.

 Ships engaging in the sedentary fishery left France at about the same time and travelled to the coast of Newfoundland, where they anchored for the summer.
 Fishing was carried on with small boats close to shore, and the catch was dried on shore as soon as it was caught.
-At the end of the season it was loaded on board the ship, which then returned to France or exported the fish elsewhere.
+At the end of the season the fish was loaded on board ships, which then returned to France or was exported elsewhere.

 Local Settlers and the French

-An example was the proposed Convention of 1857 between Britain and France, which would have recognized the existence of a number of English communities along the treaty shore and compensated France for their loss by opening up the coast of Labrador to them.
+An example was the proposed Convention of 1857 between Britain and France, which would have recognized the existence of a number of English communities along the Treaty Shore (also known as the French Shore) and compensated France for their loss by opening up the coast of Labrador to them.

-But this situation was refused by Newfoundland, and it never went into effect.
-Throughout the century the French maintained that the English had no right to fish at all on the treaty shore, while the English claimed that they could do so as long as they did not interfere with the French.
+But this proposal was refused by Newfoundland, and was never implemented.
+Throughout the century the French maintained that the English had no right to fish at all on the Treaty Shore, while the English claimed that they could do so as long as they did not interfere with the French.
 In many places the French employed English caretakers to look after their premises during their absence in the winter.
-These caretakers had families, their children began to have families, and so the problem continued.
+These caretakers had families, their children began to have families, and so the problem of cohabitation persisted.

 The French government paid shipowners a subsidy or bounty for taking their crew to Newfoundland; this provided a supply of men trained on board sailing ships who could be recruited into the navy in times of war.
 Newfoundland merchants complained that, while the French merchants were their competitors on world markets, Newfoundlanders had no such preferential financial treatment.

-While English settlement on the treaty shore continued to grow, the number of French ships involved in the Newfoundland sedentary fishery declined dramatically in the second half of the century.
-By the 1890s only a handful of ships remained, although the Banks fishery was still very active.
-The situation was ripe for a negotiated final settlement, and in 1904 the various levels of government agreed to the entente cordiale, under which France gave up all rights to the shores of Newfoundland, while retaining the islands of St-Pierre and Miquelon and the right to fish in Newfoundland waters.
+While English settlement on the Treaty Shore continued to grow, the number of French ships involved in the Newfoundland sedentary fishery declined dramatically in the second half of the 19th century.
+By the 1890s only a handful of ships remained, although the bank fishery was still very active.
+The situation was ripe for a negotiated final settlement, and in 1904 the various levels of government agreed to the Entente cordiale, under which France gave up all rights to the shores of Newfoundland, while retaining the islands of Saint-Pierre and Miquelon and the right to fish in Newfoundland waters.